dkolmakov/hm/README.md

 Command line history manager for bash.

 ## About
-History manager provides an alternative command line history storage with the ability to select a subset of commands and load it into the current Bash session history so the <ctrl-r> search is performed on the selected subset.
+History manager provides an alternative command line history storage with the ability to select a subset of commands and load it into the current Bash session history so the <kbd>Ctrl</kbd><kbd>r</kbd> search is performed on the selected subset.
 It has an [SQLite](https://www.sqlite.org) database under the hood and, besides the executed command line, stores time, working directory, returned code and a unique terminal session identifier.
 All additional information may be used as a selection criterion.

 ### Current status